‘First year mature student’ Nick Long

 I am very glad I took their advice, however it was a huge culture shock to be back in a structured learning environment.
 The maths and physics were a real struggle, I honestly don’t think I could have coped with the requirements of my degree had I not done the access course first.
 A flash back to secondary school was using UCAS, now all computerised, to formally apply for University.
 That’s where I stumbled across the motorcycle engineering degree at UWTSD- when I should have gone to university there were no specific courses like that in existence.
 So if you are thinking of coming back to university it’s really worth having a careful look around, as there are so many more specialist degrees available now.

 This resulted in me moving from Northern Ireland to student halls of residence in UWTSD Swansea in September 2015.
 I will expand on living in halls at a later date.
 As I write this I have just started my second year, what a great experience it has been.
-A very different kind of pressure to the employment world, but anybody out there who thinks exams are getting ‘too easy’ should come back and try them for themselves instead of assuming and pontificating about it.
+A very different kind of pressure to the employment world, but anybody out there who thinks exams are getting ‘too easy’ should come back and try them for themselves instead of assuming and pontificating about it. commercial cleaning services oahu.
 There are far more mature students (or ‘non-traditional route’ entrants, to use the official lingo) in university than I expected so I didn’t feel like the oldest rocker in town and on such a specialised course there is a lot of common ground with students off all ages.
-To be able to do a degree in a subject that I have been interested and involved in from I was 8 years old is fantastic.
+To be able to do a degree in a subject that I have been interested and involved in from I was 8 years old is fantastic local expert house cleaning services.
 I have a lot of gaps in my knowledge, many of which have already been addressed, the rest should be filled in over the course of the degree.
 I am also involved in running a motorcycle race team operating in partnership with the university and industry.